CLARUS-Project/clarus_ids_kit/README.md

 - docker-compose-minio.yml: MinIO server is added to the basic services
 - prepopulate_be_dataapp_data_provider.sh: Not used currently
 - renew_daps_certificate.sh: script to renew the Daps certificate when it expires.
-- TRUE Connector v1.postman_collection: Collection that can be imported in Postman tool to manage the TRueConnector
 - ClarusIdsAgent.postman_collection: Collection that can be imported in Postman tool to make easier the registration of clarus assets.
-These requests will be used by the clarus-ui.
+These requests will be used by the clarus-hmi.
+- TRUE Connector v1.postman_collection: Collection that can be imported in Postman tool to manage directly the TRueConnector.
+Not needed if you use the ClarusIdsAgent.postman_collection.

 **Make sure permissions for folder ecc_cer & be-dataapp_data_provider are set to 777**
-## Certificates generation
+### Certificates generation

 All the certificates used by the TRue Connector are stored in the keystore ssl-server.jks and in the truststore truststore.jks located in the folder ecc_cert.
 The connector uses the identity provider (DAPS) deployed in the Clarus Data Space.
 A certificate is needed to authenticate within this Identity Provider.
 The connector also needs another certificate to be able to share data with the connector deployed in the MLOps platform and registered also in the Clarus Data Space.
-## DAPS certificate generation
+#### DAPS certificate generation
  The following steps and examples describe the sequence of operations.
 The names in italics and bold are only as examples.
 1. Create certificate for sharing with DAPS